 Son-in-Law Dave, Grandson Adam, and a yellowfin croaker taken in 2009

 Kids just wanna have fun!
 Grandson & granddaughters

 The Fish.
-The number of different types of fish here doesn’t seem as high as some piers (although one PFIC member said he had seen 46 different species); however, the concentrations of some species are very high.
+The number of different types of fish here is not as high as those seen at the Imperial Beach or Ocean Beach piers but 52 different species have been reported at the pier, good enough for number 15 in the state rankings.
+However, the concentrations of some species are very high.
 Fish here at the tide line include corbina, barred surfperch, spotfin and yellowfin croaker, round stingrays, guitarfish and thornback rays.
 Halfway out there are all of these but also more walleye surfperch, queenfish, white croaker, halibut and smoothhound sharks.
 The end area will see these plus Pacific mackerel, jack mackerel, jacksmelt, bat rays, small to medium size white seabass, bonito (some years), and an occasional yellowtail.

 22-inch kelp bass taken by Angel Hernandez in 2015

 Increasingly, in the last few years, more and more bass—kelp bass, barred sand bass, and even spotted sand bass have been caught.

 Spotted Sand (Bay) Bass (Picture courtesy of Crystal Pier Bait & Tackle)

 The same is true with giant (black) sea bass, most of them youngsters in the 20-50 pound class.
 A number of the illegal big bass have been hooked, caught, and released during the new millennium and the numbers seem to increase each year.